Strings

 Class grouping data and functions

 Object Oriented Programming constructs modeled out of data types called classes.
 A Class encloses both the data and functions that operate on the data, into a simple unit.
-The variable and functions enclosed in a class are called data members and member functions respectively.
+The variables and functions enclosed in a class are called data members and member functions respectively.

 Class Specifications